yourenoticed/control_work/README.md

 ![getting the array](pics/input.png)

 The next step is to find out the size of the array we're going to return.
-For that I need make a new variable "size" = 0 and to go through the entire "elements" array using for loop (from 0 to elements.Length with increment) and increment "size" every time the element length is less than or equal to three.
+For that I need make a new variable **size** = 0 and to go through the entire **elements** array using for loop (from 0 to elements.Length with increment) and increment **size** every time the element length is less than or equal to three.

 ![finding size](pics/find_amount_of_elms.png)

-Next I need to create the resulting array using "size" and I will need a variable "index" which is going to define in which place to put the needed element (it will be incremented every time we find and put the needed element).
+Next I need to create the resulting array using **size** and I will need a variable **index** which is going to define in which place to put the needed element (it will be incremented every time we find and put the needed element).

 ![filling array](pics/fill_array.png)

-The block scheme is almost finished, the only thing left is to return "result" and end the algorithm.
+The block scheme is almost finished, the only thing left is to return **result** and end the algorithm.

 ![last steps](pics/finish_algo.png)